Skip to content

 History

-With the discovery of rich veins of iron nearby back in the early mid-eighteenth century, the Andover Forge was established just 7 miles away, they were making bar iron for shipment to England before the American Revolution.
-The culture flourished until the arrival of the first European fur traders in the mid 1600s and the inevitable procession west, spurred by copper mining near the Delaware River and trade along the old mine road from Philadelphia to Kingston, NY.
+With the discovery of rich veins of iron nearby back in the early mid-eighteenth century, the Andover Forge was established just 7 miles away; they were making bar iron for shipment to England before the American Revolution.
+The culture flourished until the first European fur traders arrived in the mid-1600s and the inevitable procession west, spurred by copper mining near the Delaware River and trade along the old mine road from Philadelphia to Kingston, NY.

 The high-quality iron ore was forged out of the hills seven miles north.
 In 1778, the Continental Congress seized the iron works in Andover Forge from its Tory owners to make armaments for Washington’s army.